Tiburon Peninsula

 The Tiburon Peninsula (Péninsule de Tiburon /fr/; Penensil Tibiwon), or simply the Tiburon (Tiburon; Tibiwon), is a region encompassing most of Haiti's southern coast.
-It starts roughly at the southernmost point of the Haiti-Dominican Republic border and extends westward near Cuba, forming a large headland.
+It starts roughly at the southernmost point of the Dominican Republic–Haiti border and extends westward near Cuba, forming a large headland.
 Three of Haiti's ten departments are located entirely within the region.
 They are the departments of Grand'Anse, Nippes and Sud.
 A large part of Ouest department is also located in the region, with the capital, Port-au-Prince serving as the line of demarcation between central Haiti and the south.
 Half of Sud-Est is also located within the Tiburon Peninsula.
 The mountains on the peninsula are known as the Massif de la Hotte.